Lentil Picadillo is a vegetarian take on the classic Mexican recipe.

 To ensure a fast cooking time, I recommend chopped the potatoes and carrots small, about 1/4-1/2 inch pieces.
 This first time I made the recipe, I cut the vegetables a little too bit and took a little longer to cook.
 The photos are from the first recipe test.
 In the second recipe test, I cut them much smaller and the results where perfect!!

 Lentil Picadillo is hearty and filling.
 It’s very satisfying and makes for a great taco filling.
+I love topping these tacos with my salsa roja.
+It is really good on these tacos!
 If you make the recipe, be sure to share a photo on Instagram with #thymeandlove so I can see your beautiful creations!

 - 8 ounces Brown Lentils